 - SOCY4961: Senior Honors Thesis Seminar.
 This course is taken in fall of the senior year.
 In this class, students choose a faculty advisor, design their research project, obtain approval from the Boston College Institutional Review Board (IRB), and expand their literature review.

 - SOCY4963: Senior Honors Thesis.
 This course is taken in the spring term of the senior year.
 The course is an independent study between the student and faculty advisor.
 Students complete data collection and analysis, and writing of the thesis.
 Students deposit their thesis at the University Libraries, and create a scientific poster to disseminate their results to the Sociology department.

-All of these courses meet upper-level course requirements for the major.
+All three courses meet upper-level elective course requirements for the major.

 The Honors program can be linked with other university opportunities.
 Projects undertaken as Advanced Study Grants can evolve into honors projects.
 Beginning in the summer after junior year, honors students with a cumulative GPA of 3.70 or higher may participate in the Scholar of the College program.
 Honors projects can also result in prestigious awards, such as the McCarthy Prize.
 Some honors students even publish their thesis work!